tiaradwiputri/quiz-handson-c1/quiz.md

   - [ ] model_knn <- knn(train = train_knn[,-8], test = test_knn[,-8], cl = train_knn[,8], k = 75)
   - [ ] model_knn <- knn(train = train_knn[,-8], test = test_knn[,-8], cl = train_knn[,-8], k = 75)

-# 4 Prediction Section
+# 4 Prediction

-## Prediction Tutorial

-Based on the logistic regression model that we've made and store it as `model_logistic`, we want to predict `test` data using those model.
-In prediction step of logistic regression, we can get log of odds of predict data or probability of predict data.
-In this section, try to predict `test` data using `model_logistic` return the probability value and store it in `pred_value` object.
+Now let's get back to our `model_logistic`.
+In this section, try to predict `test` data using `model_logistic` return the probability value and store it under `pred_value` object.

 ```
 # your code here

 ```

-Using `pred_value`, we've got the probability employee getting resign or not.
-Use threshold 0.45 to classify if the probability of employee getting resign or not more than 0.45, make it 1, if its not, make it 0.
+Now, given a threshold of 0.45, try to classify wether or not an employee can be predicted to resign.

 ```
 # your code here